• Home

 Why Understanding What Trauma Does to the Brain Helps You Heal

 Trauma happens when you experience an event as physically or emotionally harmful or even life-threatening.
 Your body’s ability to cope is overwhelmed.
 Even though the event passes, trauma has lasting adverse effects on a person’s mental, physical, social, emotional, and spiritual well-being.
-With nearly 61% of men and 51% of women experiencing trauma in their lifetime, it’s essential to understand how trauma affects you in order to heal and minimize life-long adverse effects.
+With nearly 61% of men and 51% of women experiencing trauma in their lifetime, it’s essential to understand what trauma does to the brain to be able to heal and minimize life-long adverse effects.

 Trauma: Brain and Body

-Harmful or life-threatening events cause the brain to trigger the release of adrenaline.
-This release activates the fight or flight response so that you can prepare to run or defend yourself.
+Harmful or life-threatening events cause the brain to trigger the release of adrenaline, activating the fight or flight response so that you can prepare to run or defend yourself.
 If your brain perceives you are in danger, it works hard to get you out.
 At times like this, a lot of energy courses through you.

 The Fight or Flight Response